These 5 Houseplants Are So Tough, They Can Survive Without Light and Water for Weeks

 Long, grasslike leaves atop a bare stem give ponytail palm (Beaucarnea recurvata) a palm-tree-like appearance, though it's actually a type of succulent.
 It stores water in its thick trunk, which enables it to go long periods without moisture.
 However, ponytail palm will do best if you water it whenever the soil feels dry and place it in bright light.

 2. Sago Palm

 Feathery, dark green leaves on top of a short stem give sago palm (Cycas revolata) a bold texture.
 Often wider than it is tall, sago palm adds a tropical touch to all kinds of design styles.
 Grow it in bright to low light and add water only when the soil feels dry to the touch.

 3. ZZ Plant

-The dark green, glossy leaves of ZZ plant make some people mistake it for a plastic plant.
-The waxy leaves are not only part of the plant’s beauty, but they also contribute to its ease of growing.
-The leaves seal in moisture, making ZZ plant tolerant of dry conditions.
-Grow it in bright to low light and water it when the top of the soil is dry.
-ZZ plant is one of a few plants that doesn’t need natural light—it’ll thrive just fine under fluorescent lights.
+Thanks to its dark green, glossy leaves, you might mistake ZZ plant (Zamioculcas zamiifolia) for a faux plant.
+The leathery foliage is not only part of this plant’s beauty, but also contribute to its toughness.
+The leaves seal in moisture, making ZZ plant very tolerant of dry conditions.
+This plant also stores water in its bulb-like roots, and only needs water when the soil feels dry.
+ZZ plant is a good pick for an office without natural light because it does just fine under fluorescent lights.